wangjohn5507/wangjohn5507.github.io/content/post/project7/index.md

 ## Resource

-To review the paper and know more details about the project, welcome to visit my [Github](https://github.com/wangjohn5507/insightme).
+To review the project, welcome to visit my [Github](https://github.com/wangjohn5507/insightme).